 “We knew that, having witnessed his fellow Wexford and Irish immigrants die in large numbers in two yellow fever epidemics in Savannah, [Nunn] became a nationally recognized advocate for public sanitation,” said Keeley.
 “We also knew he was a Mason, but to find out how he got here in the first place, that was excellent.”

 These discoveries about Nunn just skim the surface of Ryniker’s research throughout her time as a student at Georgia Southern.
 The soon-to-be Double Eagle will graduate in May with a master’s degree in social science, and she will leave quite an impact with the research she has completed, which she began as an undergraduate student.

-Ryniker was part of the first group of undergraduate students to travel to Wexford County, Ireland, with CIRT and the Honors Program to participate in primary-source research, such as sorting through untouched letters and other documents in archives.
+Ryniker was part of the first group of undergraduate students to travel to Wexford County, Ireland, with CIRT and the Honors College to participate in primary-source research, such as sorting through untouched letters and other documents in archives.

 “When we started this project, our focus was absolutely on helping students to conduct primary-source research,” said Keeley.
 “In the general run of things, I feel we often ask students to research other people’s research.
 While important, that’s secondary research.
 In this case, however, much of the story of how Savannah is an Irish city has been lost, or was never fully put together in the first place.
 That lack of core knowledge requires a different kind of research.”